About the Artist

 1903:

-Adolph Gottlieb is born on March 14, 1903, in New York City.
+Adolph Gottlieb is born in New York City on March 14, 1903.
 His parents are Emil Gottlieb (1873 – 1947) and Elsie Berger Gottlieb (1881 – 1958).
 His given name is Adolf, possibly after his maternal grandfather.
 The family lives at 295 East 10th Street in Manhattan at the time of his birth.
-Adolph is the oldest of three children, and the only male child.
+Adolph is the oldest of three children and the only male child.

 Adolph Gottlieb (standing) with Emil, Edna, Elsie and Rhoda Gottlieb and their New York apartment.
 October 1930.